pingswept/me30-website/content/logistics/syllabus.md

 Here's how class will work each Monday and Wednesday.
 1. You'll show up to the classroom to which you are enrolled on SIS, and bring your kit with you.
 2. For roughly the first half of the class session, your instructor (Kristen or Brandon) will explain something about electronics or facilitate a class discussion about the design of an electronic system.
 3. For the second half of the class session, we will all build electronics.
-The Learning Assistants (LAs) will help you and ask you questions to extend your learning, as will Kristen or Brandon.
+The Learning Assistants (LAs) will help you and ask you questions to extend your learning, as will Kristen, Brandon, or Zosia.

 ### Labs

 Each ME 30 student is also assigned to a lab group that meets weekly in the Nolop Makerspace under the guidance of a Learning Assistant (LA), each of whom is a successful ME 30 alum.
 The purpose of these scheduled 1-hour lab times is to give students access to a smaller group of peers and a mentor (your LA) for hands-on support with circuits and code.
 We've worked hard to balance out the lab size for an LA:student ratio of about 8:1, so please attend lab on the day/time in which you are enrolled.
-Labs begin on Monday, Sep.
-9, 2024.
+Labs begin on Wednesday, Sep.
+10, 2025.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.